wieslawsoltes/Avalonia.Xaml.Behaviors/README.md

 Avalonia XamlBehaviors is delivered as a NuGet package.

-You can find the packages here [NuGet](https://www.nuget.org/packages/Avalonia.Xaml.Behaviors/) and install the package like this:
+You can find the packages here [NuGet](https://www.nuget.org/packages/Xaml.Behaviors/) and install the package like this:

-`Install-Package Avalonia.Xaml.Behaviors`
+`Install-Package Xaml.Behaviors`

 or by using nightly build feed:
 * Add `https://www.myget.org/F/xamlbehaviors-nightly/api/v2` to your package sources